nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 #### Proxying headers ####

-Additional HTTP headers **MUST** be added into the HTTP request/response for the purpose of allowing the proxy system to disclose information lost in the proxying process (e.g. the originating IP address of a request).
+Additional HTTP headers **MUST** be added into the HTTP request/response for the purpose of allowing the proxy system to disclose information lost in the proxying process (for example, the originating IP address of a request).
 Typically, this information is added to proxy forwarding headers as defined in [RFC 7239](http://tools.ietf.org/html/rfc7239).

 #### Cross organisation provenance & audit headers ####

 In order to meet auditing and provenance requirements (which are expected to be closely aligned with the IM1 requirements), clients **MUST** provide an oAuth 2.0 Bearer token in the HTTP Authorization header (as outlined in [RFC 6749](http://tools.ietf.org/html/rfc6749)) in the form of a JSON Web Token (JWT) as defined in [RFC 7519](http://tools.ietf.org/html/rfc7519).

-{% include tip.html content="We are using an open standard (i.e. JWT) to provide a container for the provenance and audit data for ease of transport between the consumer and provider systems.
-It is important to note that these tokens (for GP Connect FoT) will **not** be centrally issued and are not signed or encrypted (i.e. are constructed of plain-text).
+{% include tip.html content="We are using an open standard (that is, JWT) to provide a container for the provenance and audit data for ease of transport between the consumer and provider systems.
+It is important to note that these tokens (for GP Connect FoT) will **not** be centrally issued and are not signed or encrypted (that is, they are constructed of plain text).
 There are JWT libraries available for most programming languages simplify generation of this data in JWT format." %}

 Refer to [Integration - Cross Organisation Audit & Provenance](integration_cross_organisation_audit_and_provenance) for full details of the JWT claims that **MUST** be used for passing audit and provenance details between systems.